allgeo/Lansphere/README.md

 # Lansphere Theme for Zed Editor

-Lansphere is a custom theme designed for the [Zed Editor](https://zed.dev), inspired by:
+Lansphere is a custom theme designed for the [Zed Editor](https://zed.dev), inspired by,

 - **Anysphere** theme (deafult Cursor theme)
-- **Adwaita Dark** theme.
+- **Adwaita Dark** theme

 ## 🚧 Ongoing Progress

-Lansphere is currently a **work-in-progress** as I fine-tune the theme settings on a daily basis.
+Lansphere is currently a **work-in-progress** as I fine tune the theme settings on a daily basis

 ## 🛠 Installation & Usage (for now)

-- download and place the theme in the following directory on your system:
+Download and place `Lansphere.json` file in the following directory on your system,
 ```bash
 ~/.config/zed/themes
 ```